cognitivetech/ollama-ebook-summary/summaries/Healing-Fragmented-Selves-Trauma-Survivors_Mistral-7B-v0.2.md

 6. **Step 6:** Focus on how the adult can provide this corrective experience to the child, reassuring it of safety and presence.
 7. **Step 7:** Practice these skills regularly to improve recovery from crises and avoid them.
 Every crisis results from a part getting triggered by fear or shame or anger.

-### APPENDIX D Treatment Paradigm for Internal Attachment Repair The
+## APPENDIX D Treatment Paradigm for Internal Attachment Repair

 1. **Dissociative Disorder Clients** and those with dissociative features come to therapy due to parts' intrusion on their consciousness.
 2. Presenting problems reflect activated parts, e.g., depression could be a triggered depressed child.